 PIAC is representing Lauren Henley, who is legally blind.
 Ms Henley claims that the Commonwealth Government has failed to take all reasonable steps towards providing audio description in Australia, in breach of her human rights under the Convention on the Rights of Persons with Disabilities.

 The technology exists for audio description to be provided on television.
-It was successfully trialled on the ABC’s free to air television service in 2012, but moves to make it introduce it permanently have stalled.
+It was successfully trialled on the ABC’s free to air television service in 2012, and its iview service in 2015 and 2016, but moves to make it introduce it permanently on either service have stalled.